History of mechanical engineering: The Roman Empire

 One of the major advancements made by the Romans was through the improvement of gear trains on cranes and pulleys, namely the A-frame crane.
 The A-frame crane had a relatively simple design with two supports angled to a point (in the shape of the letter “A”) and held in place by ropes or more supports.
 The material to be lifted was tethered to a rope that ran through one or more pulleys and connected to a lever or some other way to deliver the force.
-Early engineers based their advancement for this device on the knowledge that a larger gear ratio (4:1 rather than 1:1, for example) decreased velocity but increased the torque, also known as rotational force, allowing for larger objects to be hoisted with a lower input force.
+Early engineers based their advancement for this device on the knowledge that a larger gear ratio (4:1 rather than 1:1, for example) traded velocity for increased torque, allowing for larger objects to be hoisted with a lower input force.

 Along with this, the Romans were able to improve the functionality of pulley systems by using different arrangements that would change the direction and magnitude of force output when lifting large stones or columns.
-In addition to the new mechanics of the A-frame crane, a new manner of generating the initial force for the crane was developed.
-By having an adequate number of workers placed in a rotating, hollow wheel, or treadmill (typically around 8 meters in diameter), a force would be generated by the weight of the laborers spinning the hollow wheel rather than from applying a force directly to a rope or lever.
+In addition to the new mechanics of the A-frame crane, a new manner of generating the initial force for the crane was developed: workers placed within the rotating, hollow wheel (typically around 8 meters in diameter) of a treadwheel crane could generate a force by the action of their walking within the wheel rather than applying a force by hand to rotate the winch of the crane.

 The Flavian Dynasty’s amphitheater (better known as the Roman Colosseum), measuring 48 meters in height and 544 meters in circumference, was mostly erected in approximately ten years (starting in 70-72 AD): a testament to their technological capabilities in that era.
 The most basic method likely used to transport materials, devices/tools, and people to the tops of structures like the Colosseum was through the distribution of loads throughout intricate systems of scaffolding.
 Along with these scaffolds, cranes were placed throughout the construction site to hoist materials as workers assisted transport by guiding blocks between scaffolds.

 The Romans were also famous for their use of hydraulics, evident in another of their feats of construction: the aqueducts.
 The design of this vast system of water transportation was incredibly precise for the time, with the slope averaging negative 1/3,000 and reaching levels of negative 1/20,000 in some locations.